The matroid secretary problem for minor-closed classes and random matroids: Introduction

 \section{Introduction}

-The \emph{matroid secretary problem} was introduced by Babaioff, Immorlica, and Kleinberg \cite{BIK07} as a generalization of the classical secretary problem.
+The \emph{secretary problem}~\cite{Lindley61, Dynkin63, Ferguson89} is a classic online selection problem.
 The setup is as follows.
+A set of $n$ `secretaries' is presented to us in a uniformly random order.
+When a secretary is presented to us, we learn his \emph{weight} (a non-negative real number) and we must make an irrevocable decision to hire him or not.
+Once a secretary is hired, the process ends.
+The goal is to design an algorithm which performs well \emph{in expectation}.
+It is well-known that the algorithm that samples and rejects the first $\frac{1}{e}$ (here, $e$ is the base of the natural logarithm) of the secretaries and then hires the first secretary that is better than all secretaries in the sample will hire the best secretary with probability $\frac{1}{e}$.
+This is asymptotically the best possible~\cite{Dynkin63}.

-We are given a matroid $M$ whose elements are `secretaries' with an (unknown) weight function $w\colon E(M) \to \nnr$.
-The secretaries are presented to us online in a random order.
-When a secretary $e$ is presented to us, we learn its weight $w(e)$.
-At this point, we must make an irrevocable decision to either hire $e$ or not.
+The \emph{matroid secretary problem} is a very widely studied generalization of the secretary problem, first introduced by Babaioff, Immorlica, and Kleinberg \cite{BIK07}.
+Here we are given a matroid $M$ whose elements are `secretaries' with an (unknown) weight function $w\colon E(M) \to \nnr$.
+The secretaries are again presented to us online in a random order.
+When a secretary $x$ is presented to us, we learn its weight $w(x)$.
+At this point, we must make an irrevocable decision to either hire $x$ or not.
 The \emph{weight} of a set of secretaries is the sum of their weights.
-Our goal is to design an algorithm that hires a set of secretaries with large weight, subject to the constraint that the hired set of secretaries are an independent set in $M$.
-The \emph{value} of an algorithm on $(M, w)$ is the average weight of an independent set it produces, taken over all orderings of $E(M)$.
+Our goal is to design an algorithm that hires a set of secretaries with large weight, subject to the constraint that the hired set of secretaries is an independent set in $M$.

+The \emph{expected value} of an algorithm on $(M, w)$ is the average weight of an independent set it produces, taken over all orderings of $E(M)$ and over any internal randomness of the algorithm.
 We write $\opt(M,w)$ for the maximum weight of an independent set of $M$.
-For $c \ge 1$, an algorithm is \emph{$c$-competitive} for $M$ if the value it outputs for $(M,w)$ is at least $\frac{1}{c}\opt(M,w)$ for all weight functions $w\colon E(M) \to \nnr$.
+For $c \ge 1$, an algorithm is \emph{$c$-competitive} for $M$ if the expected value it outputs for $(M,w)$ is at least $\frac{1}{c}\opt(M,w)$ for all weight functions $w\colon E(M) \to \nnr$.
 The following deep conjecture remains open.